o-august/Task-1-Coding-Problems/SDD Task 1/README.md

 ## morse code converter
 Algorithm

-1. build the dictionary with the more code
+1. build the dictionary with the morse code
 ```
     "A": ".-",
     "B": "-...",